willemdewit/java.properties.js/README.md

 java.properties.js
 ==================

-Converts a java properties file to a Javascript Object
+Converts a string with the [java properties file](https://docs.oracle.com/cd/E23095_01/Platform.93/ATGProgGuide/html/s0204propertiesfileformat01.html) format to a Javascript Object

 It can be used client-side and server-side.